GIScience/sketch-map-tool/README.md

 While we are working on a more polished and advanced version (including additional features, a better design, translations and a cleaner code base, tests for all features), we want to give you the opportunity to already use the core features of the Sketch Map Tool and build your own projects based on it.
 Therefore, we published this prototype version.
 Feel free to use it as permitted by the [GNU Affero General Public License v3.0](LICENSE).
-This license only covers the Sketch Map Tool code and original resources, other parts might be licensed differently.
-You are, for example, not allowed to use the included logos in any way without permission of the respective owner.

 If you use this tool or parts of it for scientific purposes, please cite the paper in which the tool was originally presented: